lake-wg/authz/draft-ietf-lake-authz.md

 In case of error, two cases should be considered:

 * Voucher Request processing fails.
 In this case, W MUST reply with 400 Bad Request if using HTTP, or 4.00 if using CoAP.
 * U is not unauthorized: this happens if W is able to process the Voucher Request, but the access policies forbid authorization.
-For example, the policy could enforce enrollment within a delimited time window, via a specific V, etc. In this case, W MUST reply with a 403 Forbidden code if using HTTP, or 4.03 if using CoAP; the payload is the serialized error_content object, with Content-Format (Content-Type) set to "application/lake-authz-vouchererror+cbor".
+For example, the policy could enforce enrollment to a restricted list of identities, within a delimited time window, via a specific V, etc. In this case, W MUST reply with a 403 Forbidden code if using HTTP, or 4.03 if using CoAP; the payload is the serialized error_content object, with Content-Format (Content-Type) set to "application/lake-authz-vouchererror+cbor".
 The payload MAY be used by V to prepare an EDHOC error "Access Denied", see {{err-handling}}.

 ### Certificate Request (/certrequest)